French Court Upholds Assad Uncles Conviction Over Ill-gotten Assets - UrduPoint

 French Court Upholds Assad Uncle's Conviction Over Ill-gotten Assets

-France's top administrative court on Wednesday confirmed the conviction of Rifaat al-Assad, uncle of Syrian President Bashar al-Assad, in an "ill-gotten gains" case over wealth estimated at 90 million euros ($89 million).
+France's top judicial court on Wednesday confirmed the conviction of Rifaat al-Assad, uncle of Syrian President Bashar al-Assad, in an "ill-gotten gains" case over wealth estimated at 90 million euros ($89 million).

-Paris, (APP - UrduPoint / Pakistan Point News - 7th Sep, 2022 ) :France's top administrative court on Wednesday confirmed the conviction of Rifaat al-Assad, uncle of Syrian President Bashar al-Assad, in an "ill-gotten gains" case over wealth estimated at 90 million Euros ($89 million).
+Paris, (APP - UrduPoint / Pakistan Point News - 8th Sep, 2022 ) :France's top judicial court on Wednesday confirmed the conviction of Rifaat al-Assad, uncle of Syrian President Bashar al-Assad, in an "ill-gotten gains" case over wealth estimated at 90 million Euros ($89 million).

 Rifaat al-Assad, 85, is the younger brother of Bashar's father and former Syrian dictator Hafez al-Assad, and himself held the office of vice president but fled the country in 1984 after a failed coup.